 Here are some more Space-inspired treats to include in the fun:

-Explore the world beyond with Out of this World activities
+Explore the world beyond with A FUN SPACE ACTIVITY PACK

-This free Space Activities Printable packed with fun activities that include coloring pages, a design-a-rocket-ship challenge and printable memory game cards, is something the kids will enjoy.
+This free Space Activities Printable is packed with fun activities that include

 I’m sure the kids will enjoy making these beautiful Galaxy tea light holders as well.